Alfresco/alfresco-docker-mssql/README.md

 It uses the default account `sa` with the password `@Alfresco2017@`

 For acs configuration you should use the [documentation](https://docs.alfresco.com/content-services/latest/config/databases/#microsoft-sql-server) for the MS SQL Server.
 We do enable snapshot isolation by default.
+The docker images, by version, are available as tags to this project.

 ## Example Docker Compose Configuration